This quinoa pizza is just as it sounds — pizza made with quinoa! With only a few simple ingredients, it makes for one fun, healthy and delicious meal!

 And it's comin' at you in the form of pizza bites.
 Topped with hummus and crispy roasted chickpeas.
 Mmmmhmmmm!

-This recipes starts with the my quinoa pizza crust base, but with one small addition.
-Instead of doing just water, I swapped half the water for Sabra’s Pizza Hummus!
-It doesn’t change the texture at all but ends up adding a subtle pizza flavor AND gives each bite more protein.
+This recipe starts with my quinoa pizza crust base, but with one small addition.
+Instead of doing just water, I swapped half the water for Sabra's Pizza Hummus!
+It doesn't change the texture at all but ends up adding a subtle pizza flavor AND gives each bite more protein.

 I also found a new trick to making the dough in a shorter amount of time.
 It does require a high powered blender (ideally in the TwisterJar from BlendTec or a Vitamix with the stamper thing), but it cuts the soaking time in almost half.
 I found that if I soak my quinoa in hot water, it's soft enough to blend after about 2 hours.